crayola/eatthis/README.md

-# eatthis
+# Eat this!

-The best meal planner in the world
+One day this will be the best meal planner in the world.

+For now it's mainly a bunch of scripts to reverse engineer the Paprika (https://www.paprikaapp.com/) API.